Orangi Town robbery suspect arrested for killing 25-year-old

 Authorities are continuing to interrogate the suspect and are investigating his involvement in a broader pattern of criminal activity across the city.

-The arrest comes amid growing public demand for stricter policing and judicial action against street crime in Karachi.
+The arrest comes amid growing public demand for stricter policing and judicial action against street crime in the port city.